-- Monitor the financial reporting in regard to efficiency of internal control, internal audit and risk management. - Discuss valuation issues and assessments in closing accounts. - Keep itself informed about the audit of the annual accounts and consolidated financial statements, as well as review the audit process. - Review and monitor the auditor's impartiality and independence and thereby giving particular attention if the auditor provides the company with other services than audit services. - Assist with preparation of a proposal for a general meeting resolution on election of auditors as well as decision relating to fees to auditors. - Ensure that the Group's nine-month report is reviewed by the Group's auditor. - Discuss and prepare Board decisions regarding risk and sustainability.
+- monitor the financial reporting and submit recommendations and proposals to secure the accuracy of the reports - with regard to the financial reporting, monitor the efficiency of the company's internal control, internal audit and risk management. - consider valuation issues and assessments in closing accounts - keep itself informed about the audit of the annual accounts and consolidated financial statements and the Supervisory Board of Public Accountants's quality control, as well as review the audit process - review and monitor the auditor's impartiality and independence and thereby giving particular attention if the auditor provides the company with other services than audit services - issue guidelines for services other than audits that are provided by the auditor and, when applicable, aprove such service in accordance with such guidelines - assist with preparation of a proposal for a general meeting resolution on election of auditors as well as decision relating to fees to auditors - ensure that the Group's nine-month report is reviewed by the Group's auditor - discuss and prepare Board decisions regarding risk, sustainability and internal control.

 The Audit Committee provides continuous oral reports to the Board and submits proposals on issues that require a Board decision.

-Minutes are made available to all members of the Board and the auditor.
-The auditor also receives material from the Audit Committee.
-The Chairman of the Board maintains regular contact with the company's auditor.
+Minutes are made available to all members of the Board.
+The Chairman of the Committee maintains regular contact with the company's auditor.